-Consider, for example, that US regional banks have higher beta sensitivity to 10-year Treasury yields than the broader market, as represented by the S&P 500 Index (0.48 vs. 0.10).
-Utilities, on the other hand, have negative beta (-0.25).
+Consider, for example, that US regional banks have higher beta sensitivity to 10-year Treasury yields than the broader market, as represented by the S&P 500 Index (0.43 vs. 0.11).2 Utilities, on the other hand, have minimal beta (0.03).
 Investors with high conviction about the direction of long-term yield movement can use sector-based ETFs focused on regional banks or utilities to enhance the positive or negative beta exposure of their portfolios.

 Compared to holding a small group of stocks designed to capture thematic trends, sector investing can help achieve the desired exposure without shouldering too much stock-specific risk.
 For example, rather than select three or four companies focused on driverless cars to capture the boom in autonomous vehicles seek a thematic, diversified—but targeted—sector exposure focused on many of the firms innovating within that space: the core players and the supply chain providers.
 This approach seeks to provide targeted exposure to a theme, but mitigate stock-specific risk, in case a stock call was wrong even if the theme was right.

 Consider ETFs for Precise Implementation of Sector-Based Strategies

 From a total portfolio perspective, considering the attributes mentioned above, sector strategies may enhance the core of a portfolio by seeking alpha opportunities or potentially diversifying portfolio risks.
 And there are many different ways to construct sector rotation strategies (technical, fundamental, macro-based).